Vintage Bed Spring Easter Nest

 This fuzzy yellow chick looks so sweet sitting in his dainty little Easter nest, peeking out the top.
 Isn’t he adorable?

 Did I tell you that this cute little Easter nest is fast and easy to make?
+You don’t even need a bed spring to make this sweet nest!
+It would look just fine sitting pretty inside of a cloche or any other place!
 If you would like to make an Easter nest like this one, check out my tutorial below.

 - Vintage Bed Spring – Can be found online at Etsy, Ebay or at antique stores.